Taeu/AdrenalNodule/README.md

 # AdrenalNodule
-This repository for adrenal nodule segmentation and clasification.
-Code will be released soon
+This repository for adrenal nodule segmentation and classification.
+Code will be released soon.